pawarherschel/UniOfAalto2ndPhase/analytical.typ

   exercise-prompt: exercise-prompt,
   pre: pre,
   abstract: [
-    This essay examines the board game "Re:Build Nature", which was loosely made using the MDA framework with strong influence from @fpod.
+    This essay examines the board game "Re:Build Nature", which was loosely made using the MDA(Mechanics, Dynamics, and Aesthetics) framework with strong influence from @fpod.
 The aim of this essay is to reflect on the board game's results and the process of making it as a person who isn't creative.
-It goes through some of the problems I faced and how I overcame them.
+It goes through some problems I faced and how I overcame them.
 This essay focuses on three problems in @cdp, and my thought process behind the decisions made for them.
   ],
 )